gucheng0712/gucheng0712.github.io/_posts/2017-12-01-A Tragedy of Little Chicks-Dev-Journal.md

 ---
 layout: post
 title:  "A Tragedy of Little Chicks - Dev Journal"
-date:   2018-05-12
+date:   2017-12-1
 desc: "A web game Inspired by Snake VS Block."
-keywords: "Python, Ai"
+keywords: "Javascript"
-categories: [Dev journal, Python, Ai]
+categories: [Dev journal]
-tags: [AI, Python, Journal]
+tags: [Journal]
-icon: icon-unity
+icon: icon-JavaScript
 ---

 A web game Inspired by Snake VS Block.
 The storyline is The Chicken Mother needs to fight with bad animals for saving her children.
 First programming project.